 The guy we got to write the song, and the score for the whole movie, is Alan Menken—he wrote all the Disney music we grew up on.
 He did The Little Mermaid and Aladdin.
 It was really fun, and weird how the worlds crossed—in our heads, we were making our version of one of these Disney movies and, in the end, we ended up getting some of the actual elements of these Disney movies.

-What are some of your favourite food stores?
+What are some of your favorite food stores?
 SR: Trader Joe's is fuckin' great.
-In Canada, there was something called Pirate Joe's, where a guy would drive to the States and buy shit and drive it back to Canada.
+In Canada, there was something called Pirate Joe's, where a guy would drive to the Sates and buy shit and drive it back to Canada.
 He essentially opened a bootleg Trader Joe's store.

 EG: And there was a lawsuit, and he won!